-- Sets a good example of Christian attitudes and conduct.
+- Sets a good example of Christian attitude and conduct.

 - Trains children in the experience of worship by actively participating in a local church and encouraging the participation of the children in the activities of the church.
 Attendance is required for Sunday worship, but Houseparents should consider the value of the child participating in other services, Sunday School, youth meetings (i.e. Young Life, Fellowship of Christian Athletes, etc.), and retreats.

 - Conducts daily family devotions with the children.

 - Becomes familiar with each child’s social history in an effort to understand the child as an individual.

 - Is available to the child at all times, coordinating their input with the Program Director, especially during crises.

 - Looks for ways to help the child achieve the goals that were set for him when he first came to Chestnut Mountain Ranch.